Architecture

 Wakeups

 Section titled “Wakeups”When the host writes a request, it needs to wake a potentially parked worker.
-When a worker writes a response, it needs to wake the host dispatcher.
+When a worker writes a response, it needs to wake the host handler.
 Knitting uses Atomics.notify (futex-style wakeups) for this.

 - Spin — check the mailbox in a tight loop for